Turkey Itinerary for 7 Days

 CAPPADOCIA, TURKEY

-Cappadocia has seen a sudden surge in popularity charts and may soon overtake Istanbul as the star attraction of Turkey.
-The region is made up of several towns, all having unique landscapes.
-Stunning vistas, fairy chimneys, amazing rock formations, & underground cave dwellings – Cappadocia is truly a magical destination.
-The popular spots include Goreme Open Air Museum, Pasabag Monk’s Valley, Devrent Valley, Tokai Kilise, Goreme National Park, Red & Rose Valleys, Cavusin Castle, and Uchisar Castle.
-It’s also fun to wander around downtown Goreme and shop for trinkets like Turkish rugs, lovely lamps, and other things.
+Cappadocia has seen a sudden surge in popularity and may soon overtake Istanbul as the top attraction in Turkey.
+The region comprises several towns, each with its unique landscape.
+Stunning vistas, fairy chimneys, fantastic rock formations, & underground cave dwellings – Cappadocia is truly a magical destination.
+The popular spots include the Göreme Open Air Museum, Pasabag Monk’s Valley, Devrent Valley, Tokali Kilise, Göreme National Park, the Red & Rose Valleys, Cavusin Castle, and Uchisar Castle.
+It’s also fun to wander around downtown Göreme and shop for trinkets, such as Turkish rugs, lovely lamps, and other items.

 Cappadocia, Turkey Itinerary for 7 Days